 The Cottonmouth is a large bodied snake whose head is wider than its body.
 They come in shades from black, to brown, to dark olive and everything in between.
 Younger snakes have an hourglass pattern.
 As they get older, the pattern fades and they appear solid-colored.
 They are known locally as an aggressive snake.
 Their aggressive reputation may not be well earned.
 Cottonmouths will often stand their ground when encountered by coiling and opening their mouths to show the "cotton" inside.
 This is a warning to get away.
 A truly aggressive snake would not give such a warning before striking.
 On the other hand, if you're close enough to see their cotton mouth, back away because this behavior is a pre-strike warning.

 They also have vertical eye pupils and boxy heads.

 The Coral Snake is probably the most easily identifiable venomous snake in AR.
 This is the pretty snake with the red, yellow and black bands.
 There is a harmless species of king snake which mimics this coloration (you might remember the poem "red on yellow kills a fellow").
-I recommend leaving all snakes with similar coloration alone because these poems are easy to confuse and not always foolproof.
+It is recommended that you leave all snakes with similar coloration alone because these poems are easy to confuse and not always foolproof.
 Coral snake venom is highly neurotoxic, but the snakes are generally small and not prone to bite.
 They are rarely seen.
 They do not have the characteristic look of the boxy head with eye slits, like other venomous snakes in Arkansas.

-The Timber Rattlesnake is becoming more and more rare because people normally kill rattlesnakes on sight.
+The Timber Rattlesnake is becoming rarer because people normally kill rattlesnakes on sight.

 Western Diamondback Rattlesnake